![]() |

 Supports all properties and methods described in MDN reference, except:

-takes an optional, and non-standard, 2nd argument after the callback.
+, for example, which takes an optional, 3rd argument after the callback.
 If an object is passed here then the callback function will be invoked with that object as the this

 event can be safely connect